gunesevitan/cs/[Course] Introduction to Programming in C - Duke University/Course 2 - Writing, Running, and Fixing Code in C/README.md

-#### This is the directory of quiz answers and assignments from the course "Programming Fundamentals" by Duke University on Coursera. ####
+#### This is the directory of quiz answers and assignments from the course "Writing, Running, and Fixing Code in C" by Duke University on Coursera. ####